The Minstrel Boy (film)

-The Minstrel Boy is a 1937 British musical film directed by Sidney Morgan and starring Fred Conyngham, Chili Bouchier and Lucille Lisle.
-It was made at the M.P.
+The Minstrel Boy (also known as The Melody Maker) is a 1937 British musical film directed by Sidney Morgan and starring Fred Conyngham, Chili Bouchier and Lucille Lisle.
+It was written by Morgan and Joan Morgan, and made at the M.P.
 Studios in Elstree.
-Like many Butcher's Film Service productions of the era, it takes its title from a popular song "The Minstrel Boy".
+It takes its title from the popular song "The Minstrel Boy".

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

+Plot

+Angela Shelley marries dance band leader and singer Mike, who performs as "Mike The Minstrel Boy."
+Angela soon realises that the Bohemian party world Mike inhabits is not to her liking.
+When she finds Mike dallying with old flame Dee Dawn, she leaves him.
+Losing Angela, Mike gradually goes downhill.
+Angela saves him from suicide.